syncfusion-content/asp.net-core-docs/aspnet-core/ReportWriter/Getting-Started.md

 # Overview

-Report Writer is a class library to export the RDL/RDLC report with popular file formats, PDF, Word and Excel without previewing the Report in web page.
-This section describes how to export the RDL report as PDF in ASP.NET Core application using ReportWriter.
+Report writer is a class library to export the RDL/RDLC report with popular file formats like PDF, Word and Excel without previewing the report in web page.
+This section describes how to export the RDL report as PDF in ASP.NET Core application using `ReportWriter`.

 ## Environment setup